XeniaGabriela/eAES_post-quantum_math_analysis/README.md

 * [Dr. Peter Nonnenmann](https://www.linkedin.com/in/peter-dr-nonnenmann-737857a0/)
 * [Xenia Bogomolec](https://www.linkedin.com/in/xenia-bogomolec-532981a6/)

-... and supported by other scientific experts, who will be mentioned after the peer review if they agree.
+... and supported by

+* Prof. Dr. Siegfried Rump (Head of the Institute for for Reliable Computing, TU Harburg)
+* Christoph Stockhammer, MathWorks

 Intermediary results of the ongoing research are regularly published on (https://github.com/XeniaGabriela/QAA_Condition_Nr/blob/master/official_paper/QAA_on_AES_paper.pdf)